ChromeDevTools/devtools-frontend/docs/dependencies.md

 license that is compatible with a set of pre-defined licensees.

-If you want to use a new package as tooling process in engineer workflows, you can add the package to the `DEPS` in the script and run `npm run install-deps` to check in the new contents.
+If you want to use a new package as tooling process in engineer workflows, you can add the package to the `package.json` and run `npm run install-deps` to check in the new contents.

 Only add new license types to `LICENSES` after you received approval